oiramalli/sb-admin-laravel-5/README.md

-# SB Admin v2.0 rewritten in Laravel 5.5
+# A fork from SB Admin v2.0 rewritten in Laravel 5.5

-This project is a part of the famous Free Admin Bootstrap Theme SB Admin v2.0 to Laravel Theme.
+This project is a fork from the famous Free Admin Bootstrap Theme SB Admin v2.0 to Laravel Theme.
+Reutilized as a school project.

 Find out more [Free Laravel Themes at StartLaravel.com](http://www.startlaravel.com/)..